rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 ### Adding lighting to the scene
 Now you might say "what gives? we went to so much trouble to texture that stupid ball and it looks all dark and crummy!".
 Well at least I obviously thought so, thus I decided to shed a little light on the situation (I know, stupidest pun ever).

-Before I continue I want to mention, that all VTK scenes comes with a default 'headlight' which follows the camera and illuminates the scene.
+Before I continue, I want to mention that all VTK scenes comes with a default 'headlight' which follows the camera and illuminates the scene.
 In most cases that's enough to see our rendering but often we need a lil' extra.

 In this case I added a light point-source through the [`vtkLight`](http://www.vtk.org/doc/nightly/html/classvtkLight.html) class.
 Let's see how that was done: